dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 * via the "`Sitemaps`" section, you can upload your XML site maps

-* via [Removals](https://support.google.com/webmasters/answer/9689846?hl=en) you can put the website parts of your websites that you do not want to be indexed by search engines (see about robots.txt [here](https://github.com/dimi-fn/Various-Data-Science-Scripts/tree/main/SEO#content--links))
+* via [Removals](https://support.google.com/webmasters/answer/9689846?hl=en) you can put the website parts of your websites that you do not want to be indexed by search engines (see about *robots.txt* or *noindex meta tag* [here](https://github.com/dimi-fn/Various-Data-Science-Scripts/tree/main/SEO#content--links))
   * submit specified directories: do not put your root domain URL as this will make your whole website gone from the search indexing perspective
   * the removal lasts 6 months, hence after that period you should refresh the "removal" section

-## Content Planning
+## Content Planning & Strategy